 Many people think that speech therapists only work with people who have trouble making certain sounds, difficulty speaking in sentences, or who stutter; they also help kids with other kinds of difficulties with spoken and written language, such as dyslexia, apraxia, and auditory processing disorder.

 The American Speech-Language-Hearing Association (ASHA) is the national professional, scientific, and credentialing association that are audiologists; speech-language pathologists; speech, language, and hearing scientists; audiology and speech-language pathology support personnel; and students.

 Many bilingual children are diagnosed as having speech/language issues that they do not have or have a real speech issue that is overlooked.
 This guide takes parents through some of the normal characteristics of bilingual speech acquisition as well as signs of speech disorders.

 While parents understand the importance of monitoring for potential signs of speech and language issues, some may not be aware of exactly how early they should be on the lookout for delays in their child’s speech and language development.

 Parents are searching for qualified practitioners who can help their children reach their full potential.
 Clinicians are searching for solid, evidence-based education that will best prepare them to help their special needs patients.
-When searching through the complexities of these neuro-developmental disorders, MAPS helps provide direction.
+When searching through the complexities of these neurodevelopmental disorders, MAPS helps provide direction.

-Bilinguistics is a site dedicated to providing bilingual speech therapy resources for parents, clinicians and individuals seeking more information on speech and language development.
+Bilinguistics is a site dedicated to providing bilingual speech therapy resources for parents, clinicians, and individuals seeking more information on speech and language development.

-Apraxia Kids is the leading nonprofit whose mission is to strengthen the support systems in the lives of children with childhood apraxia of speech (CAS) so that each child is afforded their best opportunity to develop speech and optimal communication skills.
+Apraxia Kids is the leading nonprofit whose mission is to strengthen the support systems in the lives of children with childhood apraxia of speech (CAS) so that each child is afforded the best opportunity to develop speech and optimal communication skills.